International Women's Day

 - The nominee must be a resident of St. Albert or Sturgeon County

-- The nominee's contribution may be current or have taken place at any time.
+- The nominee's contribution may be current or in the past.

-- The contribution should have had (or have) a positive impact on our community.
+- The contribution should have or has had a positive impact on our community.

 Please complete this Nomination Form and forward it to the St. Albert Baha’i Community by: